magicleap/developer-portal-docs/docs/releases/release-2023-august/os-release-notes/os-release-notes.md

 date: 08/30/2023
 ---

-## Magic Leap OS - 1.4.0-dev1 - B3E.230810.09-R.028
+## Magic Leap OS - 1.4.0-dev1

+The features in this release build upon OS [1.3.1](/docs/releases/release-2023-july/july-release-notes).

 ## Features and Enhancements

 ### On-Device Localization (ODL)

 Improved stability and robustness: Cases where AR content or spatial anchors are displayed at incorrect positions significantly reduced.
 Cases where AR content or spatial anchors jump to incorrect positions after localization events significantly reduced.

 ### AR Cloud Localization and Mapping Services